rpm -qa | grep -i openssl

 Generate a CSR with OpenSSL

 This article will go through the first step of creating and eventually installing an SSL certificate.
 You'll use the same steps whether you are getting a traditional SSL from an authority like Verisign, a self signed certificate or the '*' Wildcard certificate.
-Most of the information I'm taking from RapidSSL's support documentation, which is also a great place to buy a certificate.
-The Rackspace Cloud is not a certificate authority and does not resell SSL certificates so you will need to go to a third party solution and purchase a certificate using this CSR.
+Most of the information is taken from RapidSSL's support documentation, which is also a great place to buy a certificate.
+The Rackspace Cloud is not a certificate authority and does not resell SSL certificates so you will need to go to a third party solution and purchase a certificate using this certificate signing request (CSR).

 What you'll need first is to install Openssl on your server, this is a common package and will be available on all of the major distros through their package installer.
 Here is how you check to see if it is installed in a "Yum" style system: